 - Miniature Senior Citizens: Harry describes her as 'tiny'.
 Although to be fair, everyone is tiny compared to Harry.

 - At one point in Turn Coat, Ancient Mai is observed with the toughest and most experienced Wardens available.
 One of them is holding her umbrella.

 - In that same scene, Harry lets a tiny detail slip, and Ancient Mai uses this information to effortlessly deduce several things about the situation, none of which are good for Harry.
 To quote Harry, "The only thing worse than scary is smart and scary."

 - Prim and Proper Bun: When she appears on Demonreach in Turn Coat her hair is held up with jade combs.

-- Really 700 Years Old: She is described as old, even amongst the other Senior Council members.
+- Really 700 Years Old: At over 400, she is old even by Senior Council standards.

 One of the members of the Senior Council, Liberty is an ally of Harry's, though rarely seen.
 Relatively little is known about her compared with other members of the Senior Council.

 - Never Mess with Granny: Implied.
 She has been described to running off with other Senior Council members to defend Luccio training camps and she is a powerful Wizard.

 - Reasonable Authority Figure: She's willing to listen to Harry and Ebenezer, and if her brief scene in Summer Knight is anything to go by, anyone who comes before her while she's acting as a judge.

 A member of the White Council who covertly aids Harry and is generally mysterious.
 Usually wears a cowl, and has powers of precognition.
 His precise job on the Senior Council is not explained, but he appears to have a great deal of knowledge regarding Outsiders.